oskarrough/codesandnotes/Chapters/2. Front-end/JavaScript/This in JavaScript.md

-# This in JavaScript
+# Scope this in JavaScript

 What is 'this' in JavaScript?
+Talk about scope, how it changes and how to deal with it.

 ### See more